flofriday/event-registration/README.md

   - phone number and if available email (this app makes it a requirement)
   - Date and time of registration
 - Easy setup, configuration and deployment
-- Simple datastorage (sqlite) and export(csv, pdf) via the Webinterface.
+- Simple datastorage (sqlite) and export(csv) via the Webinterface.
 - Great documentation

 ## Setup